-I knew I wanted to bake a galette.
 I love, love, LOVE galettes!
-They’re beautiful, rustic and so perfectly simple.
+They’re beautiful, rustic and so perfectly simple to make.

 I made my own pastry dough here.
 It’s simple, so when you have the time – definitely go for it.
 When you don’t have the time, grab some of that premade pastry dough.
 It will turn out delicious either way.